 How Steve Jobs saved Apple with the online Apple Store

-Alongside the return of Steve Jobs and advent of the iMac and iPod, Apple's first online store officially opened for business on November 10, 1997 and went on to play a crucial role in the company's survival and resurgence.
+Alongside the return of Steve Jobs and the advent of the iMac and iPod, Apple's first online store played a crucial role in the company's survival and resurgence.
+It officially opened for business on November 10, 1997 and has been online ever since — except when Apple takes it offline to promote the launch of new products.

 It wasn't enough that Steve Jobs came back to Apple and stripped its messy range down to a few core products.
 The iMac wasn't enough to turn the company around either — not by itself.
 While it may not have seemed it at the time, the launch of the online Apple Store on November 10, 1997 turned out to be crucial component of the company's survival.